 DCA may award 9% Credits to up to three (3) developments Applications which will help communities respond to damage for disaster events in areas which received or will receive CDBG-DR funding from HUD.
-Selected developments must meet all Appendix I: Threshold requirements but will not be scored under Appendix II: Scoring, will not apply; DCA may develop separate scoring criteria for this set aside.
+Selected developments must meet all Appendix I: Threshold requirements but will not be scored under Appendix II: Scoring: will not apply: DCA may develop separate scoring criteria for this set aside.
 Selected developments will not be considered in the QAP geographic limitations set forth in this QAP.

-F. CHDO Set Aside
+F. HOME-funded Development Set Asides CHDO Set Aside